Ancient High House: History

 The main room of the house would have been the central room on the first floor, and it is here that guests, including King Charles I and Prince Rupert, would have been entertained.
 Today a tableau represents the scene during the visit of the King who stayed as a guest of Captain Richard Sneed.
 The King was accompanied by his nephew, Prince Rupert of the Rhine (and his Standard Poodle called 'Boy'), who was already an accomplished military commander.

+Sneyd died in 1655 and the last mention of the Dorrington family owning the house was when William Dorrington owned the building.
+Anne Sneyd owned the house in 1693, and it was let out again to tenants such as William Murhall (Mayor of Stafford), Robert Bosville, George Hunt, and Thomas Neville.

+The Ancient High House was then owned by Brooke Cutchley (Mayor of Stafford) by 1759, and before 1774 the house was divided into two sets of dwellings and the wallpaper was also altered around 1760.
+Cutchley left the house to his wife Elizabeth when he died in 1777, and she married Thomas Fowler in 1781, and he notably discovered Fowler's solution.